Last Updated on

 3) Cage Feeders Only for Sunflower Blocks Out Larger Flock Birds

 I do still offer sunflower hearts/chips, but when the big mixed blackbird flocks are around, I ONLY offer it in tube feeders with a cage around it.
-(I have three Woodlink cage feeders and one Nuttery Globe cage feeder.)
+(I use several Woodlink cage feeders and a Nuttery Globe cage feeder.)

-The mixed flock birds can’t fit through the cage openings, so they are blocked out.
-When they first arrive, they will sometimes try to hang on the side of the cage to see if they can get seed out, but usually give up quickly.
+The mixed flock birds can’t fit through the cage feeder openings, so they are blocked out.
+When the flocks first arrive, they will sometimes try to hang on the side of the cage to see if they can get seed out, but usually give up quickly.

 4) Nyjer For Some Sparrows is Uninteresting to the Flocks